-Hydraulic fluid is the working medium that transmits force in compact hydraulic power units and connected tools—from the drive to the cylinder or the hydraulic demolition shear.
+Hydraulic fluid is the working medium that transmits force in compact hydraulic power units and connected tools-from the drive to the cylinder or the hydraulic demolition shear.
 In applications such as concrete demolition and deconstruction, rock excavation, or building gutting, it largely determines how precisely and reliably tools like concrete demolition shears or rock wedge splitters and concrete splitters operate.
 Its properties influence response behavior, speed, efficiency, and component service life as well as safety and environmental compatibility on the construction site.
+Proper selection and condition management of the fluid underpin consistent performance, reduced downtime, and compliance with safety concepts.

-Definition: What is meant by hydraulic fluid
+Definition: What is meant by hydraulic fluid?

 Hydraulic fluid is a specially formulated pressure fluid for energy transfer in hydraulic systems.
 It simultaneously serves as a lubricant, corrosion protection medium, and heat transfer medium.
 Depending on requirements, mineral oil-based hydraulic oils, synthetic fluids, and water-containing, fire-resistant media are used.
 Characteristic parameters include viscosity (e.g., ISO VG 32/46/68), viscosity index, additive package (anti-wear, oxidation stability, foam suppression), air release properties, demulsifying behavior, and material compatibility with seals and hydraulic hose lines.